Mimusops elengi

 • The bark is used in treatment of diarrhoea, dysentery, gum inflammation, toothache, gonorrhoea, snakebites, fevers, wounds, skin problems- scabies, eczema etc

-• leaves used to treat headache, toothache, wounds, sore eyes, and are smoked to cure infections of the nose and mouth
+• Leaves used to treat headache, toothache, wounds, sore eyes, and are smoked to cure infections of the nose and mouth

 Propagation